maboa/MDN/adaptive-and-live-streaming-setup.md

 There are a few profiles we can use.
 We're going to take a look at Ondemand profile for Video On Demand (VOD) and the LIVE profile.

 For live services streaming, the LIVE profile is a requirement.
-The switching capabilities are identical between the profiles.
+The stream switching capabilities are identical between the profiles.

 Other reasons to use LIVE profile over Ondemand for VOD content may be: